Student Loan Forgiveness: Programs for Relief and Forgiveness

 Forgiveness with Income-Contingent Repayment (ICR)

 This plan is the only available income-driven repayment option for parent PLUS loan borrowers.
-Although PLUS loans made to parents can’t be repaid under any of the income-driven repayment plans (including the ICR Plan), parent borrowers may consolidate their Direct PLUS Loans or Federal PLUS Loans into a Direct Consolidation Loan and then repay the new consolidation loan under the ICR Plan (though not under any other income-driven plan).
+Although PLUS loans made to parents can’t be repaid under any of the income-driven repayment plans, parent borrowers may consolidate their Direct PLUS Loans or Federal PLUS Loans into a Direct Consolidation Loan and then repay the new consolidation loan under the ICR Plan (though not under any other income-driven plan).

-ICR costs more each month than other income-driven repayment plans.
+Note: ICR may cost more each month than any of the other income-driven repayment plans.
 It caps payments at 20% of your discretionary income and lasts 25 years.

 Student Loan Discharge for Special Circumstances